Antoni Wyche

 Antoni Wyche (born September 20, 1977) is an American former professional basketball player who last played for Orange County Gladiators and current assistant coach for the Delaware Fightin' Blue Hens men's basketball team.
-He was a four-year letterwinner under Notre Dame head coach John MacLeod from 1995–1999 and served as a team captain during his senior year 1998–1999 during which he averaged 11.3 points and 2.5 rebounds while starting all 30 games.
+He was a four-year letterwinner under Notre Dame head coach John MacLeod from 1995 to 1999 and served as a team captain during his senior year 1998–1999 during which he averaged 11.3 points and 2.5 rebounds while starting all 30 games.

-He was previoiusly an assistant coach for the Northern Illinois Huskies.
+He was previously an assistant coach for the Northern Illinois Huskies.